0xilis/libNeoAppleArchive/docs/func/neo_aea_with_encoded_data.md

 #### encodedData

-The encoded data to form the Apple Encrypted Archive from.
+The encoded data of the Apple Encrypted Archive to form the NeoAEAArchive from.

 #### encodedDataSize